-Any student who has fulfilled their graduation requirements and has no outstanding obligations may participate in the commencement exercise.
+Participation in the graduation ceremony is a privilege.
+Students fulfilling their graduation requirements and having no outstanding obligations may participate in the commencement exercise.
 Obligations are defined as financial, academic and/or discipline commitments.
-The commencement ceremony is formal and students are expected to follow proper protocol as defined by the class advisor and building principal.
+The commencement ceremony is formal, and students are expected to follow proper protocol as defined by Board policy, the class advisor and the building principal.
 The graduation ceremony is not considered to be a co-curricular activity.